inconshreveable/ngrok/docs/SELFHOSTING.md

      -tunnelTLSClientCA=./ca.crt

-to see which parameters pgrok client needs, is in "5.
-Connect with a client" section
+to see which parameters pgrok client needs, is in "Configure client" section

 #### Protect you exposed subdomain with a CA